Noorda College of Osteopathic Medicine

 - Supplemental Application Requirements:

-- Due to challenges related to the COVID-19 pandemic, for the 2021-2022 application cycle, applicants will only be required to submit letters of recommendation from two of the following three sources: 1) a physician (preferably an osteopathic physician); a science faculty member who is familiar with the applicant’s academic work; 3) a premedical source (could be an advisor letter, composite evaluation, or evaluations from a committee.
-If a premed source is not available, an additional science faculty letter or a letter from an employer may be substituted.)
+- Due to challenges related to the COVID-19 pandemic, for the 2022-23 application cycle, applicants will only be required to submit letters of recommendation from two of the following three sources: 1) a physician (preferably a DO); a science faculty member who is familiar with the applicant’s academic work; 3) a premedical source (see website for more information)

 - Attestation to meeting ALL Minimum Technical Standards for Admission and Matriculation (please see Technical Standards Policy on website – https://www.noordacom.org/wp-content/uploads/2021/04/Pre9.1-2-Technical-Standards.pdf)